 If you can’t nail the fit right off the rack, you can always have your shirt hemmed or tailored.
 If something doesn’t fit quite right, there’s no shame in having it fit for your body.
 And while you’re tailoring your polo shirts, why not get your business casual attire tailored, too?

 The size of the collar isn’t something you should pay too much attention to, as they’re pretty standard across all brands.
 Instead, focus on the buttons.
 First, the buttons should end no further down than the top of your armpits.
 Anything longer than that will resemble a deep v-neck when unbuttoned, which is something to be avoided at all costs.
 Next, make sure the shirt looks good with the top 1-2 buttons left unbuttoned.
 You don’t want the polo to lay completely flat on your chest, but you also don’t want it so stiff that it doesn’t move when left unbuttoned.
 Finally, make sure the buttons themselves are of good quality--the last thing you want is for the buttons to pop off after the first wash.

 The Question of Sleeves

 If there’s a lot of room between the outer edge of the sleeve and your actual arm, this will make your arm look thin (and not in a good way.)
 The sleeves should hit around mid-bicep and lightly hug your arms.
 If you have naturally thin arms, consider purchasing a polo shirt with a ribbed band at the end of the sleeve.
 This will make the sleeves appear tighter than they actually are.
 On the opposite end of the spectrum, you should avoid sleeves that are so tight it gives off the impression that your biceps are being strangled.
-Again, if a shirt fits great everywhere else and the sleeves are a bit too baggy, consider having a tailor slim down the sleeves to better fit your arms.

 Find the Right Length